jsuarezm/terraform-module-dns-updater/README.md

 # Steps

+- [x] Clone a local repository
+- [x] Analyze the current functionality and code, test it
+*	- [x] Run test environment
+- [x] Analyze the requirement, questions, what is it the interpretation about them?
+Make assumptions
+- [x] Build script to parser the json files and output the DNS registry statement
+- [x] Implement the dynamic configuration for A type entries
+- [x] Document the README.md using terraform docs
+- [x] Implement the dynamic configuration for CNAME type entries and update the documentation
+- [x] Add Improvements
+- [x] publish in Github

 # Terraform Module dns\_updater

 This terraform module is intended to configure in the DNS server with the entries in a dynamic way.